 There are many different types of dental X-rays that are available for your dentist to use to help assess your oral health.
 Each type provides a part of the big picture.
 When combined, your dentist gets a complete understanding of the conditions of your mouth, teeth, and soft tissue areas.
 Panoramic X-rays may not be part of your regular full-mouth series but can be useful in identifying problems that regular periapical X-rays cannot.

 What is a Panoramic X-Ray?

 A digital panoramic X-ray is one that is taken with a digital sensor instead of film.
 Because no development is needed, digital X-rays can be seen immediately, enhanced and enlarged many times and adjusted for brightness and contrast.
 Digital panoramic X-rays make it easier for you and your dentist to identify any problems that you may have.

 Panoramic X-rays, like other dental X-rays, are pictures of the teeth, bones and soft tissues of the mouth.
-They are taken to help your dentist evaluate the overall health of your mouth and teeth.
+They help your dentist evaluate the overall health of your mouth and teeth.
 Unlike close-up X-rays such as bitewing or periapical, panoramic X-rays show a much broader view of the jaws, teeth, sinuses, nasal area and temporomandibular jaw (TMJ) joints.

 Panoramic X-rays do not reveal cavities like periapical X-rays.
 They can, however, help to identify the following conditions: